 Don’t allow wood pieces to sit near a damp window or door during winter.
 Move pieces at least three feet from these locations if possible, and if not, make sure that you seal the door or window properly to prevent moisture from entering during cold and wet weather.

 If there is a scratch on your piece use the scratch repair tools in your care kit immediately.
 Guardsman® offers a useful Wood Repair Touch-Up kit that can be very helpful for treating scratches and scrapes.
 If it’s more than a scratch, such as a crack or a gouge, call in a professional to take a look and repair the piece with proper tools and techniques.
 In many cases, the store that sold you the piece will send out a qualified repair professional to examine your furniture.

 If a piece is seriously damaged, stop using it.
 Call a professional repair and restoration technician immediately and get the piece properly repaired.
 In the meantime, move the piece carefully out of traffic areas and cover it with a tarp or quilt to prevent any additional issues or the absorption of moisture at the location of the damage.

 Beauty for Generations

 With these simple wood care tips, you will be able to keep your wood furniture looking beautiful for generations.
 With some proper care, even the most modest piece of wood furniture can be a cherished family heirloom that will be passed down for many years to come.
-If you would like more information about caring for wood furniture, or would like to view a furniture showroom, visit Amish Oak in Texas at either of our locations in New Braunfels, TX, and San Antonio, TX.
+If you would like more information about caring for wood furniture, visit one of our Amish Oaks New Braunfels, Tx furniture store or Amish Oaks San Antonio, Tx furniture store showrooms.